simranjotsandhu/test/README.md

 ## **5. Challenges & Risks of Agentic AI**
 ### **a) Loss of Human Oversight**
 - As AI becomes **more autonomous**, ensuring it aligns with human values will be **critical**.
-- **AI governance frameworks** will be needed to ensure AI behaves ethically.
+- **AI governance frameworks** will be needed to ensure that AI behaves ethically.

 ### **b) Security & AI Misuse**
 - **AI agents could be exploited** for cyberattacks, misinformation, or unethical business practices.